fleschutz/PowerShell/Docs/FAQ.md

 ----------------------------------
 * When using Git: execute `> git clone https://github.com/fleschutz/PowerShell` in a terminal window.
 * When using Chocolatey: execute `> choco install powershell-scripts --version=0.4` in a terminal window.
-* Otherwise download and unzip from: https://github.com/fleschutz/PowerShell/archive/master.zip
+* Otherwise, download and unzip from: https://github.com/fleschutz/PowerShell/archive/master.zip

 Why do some scripts show gibberish characters?